 b) „Predefine Template“

-- The next in the drop-down list is “Predefine Template”.
+The 2nd template type in the drop-down menu in step 2 of the wizard is “Predefine Template”.

-Please Note: This means the user does not have a DocumentsCorePack template selection, the template is used automatically.
-For more information on how to create a template, please have a look at this blog article.
+Please Note: This means that the user does not have a DocumentsCorePack template selection, the template is used automatically.

 Now look for a template for your entity “Account” and add it.